jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/1_Curv_Theory.typ

 ) <fig_30>

 // --------------------------- pressure variation --------------------------- //
-For #glspl("swith") applications, the interrelation between fill medium, internal pressure, and external loads merits careful consideration. @fig_31 and @fig_32 present the internal pressure effects for water and air respectively across multiple pressure levels [0, 50, 100, 150] bar.
+For #glspl("swith") applications, the interrelation between fill medium, internal pressure, and external loads merits careful consideration. @fig_31 and @fig_32 present the internal pressure effects for water and air, respectively across multiple pressure levels [0, 50, 100, 150] bar.
 Each medium is examined in isolation and includes a crucial baseline condition without added internal pressure.
 This baseline reference point, not present in @fig_33, enables quantification of the structural behavior changes induced by initial pressurization.
 The progression from the unpressurized state through various pressure levels can be traced independently for each medium.